Imranonline/gradle-build-scan-quickstart/README.md

 ## Create a build scan

-Follow these simple steps to create a build scan:
+Follow these simple steps to create a build is scan:

 1. Clone this project
 1. Run `./gradlew build --scan`